Who is a Dietitian?

 Male, Female, Others

 In the early years, female dietitians have conquered in the field of dietetics.
 Unfortunately, these misperceptions possibly have discouraged more men from entering into the field, but all of that may be changing.
-As the dietetics profession has evolved, the push toward encouraging more men to join the ranks has increased.
+Since the career as dietitian has evolved, the push toward encouraging more men to join the ranks has increased.
 Those men who have paved the way have shown that there are great opportunities for success.
 Men in dietetics are doing exciting things, and they’re encouraging more men to consider entering the field.

 Any special needs

-It is a well established fact that people with disabilities are at risk of nutritional problems and therefore it is very important that there is access to dietetic services for this group.
+It is a well-established fact that people with disabilities are at risk of nutritional problems and therefore it is very important that there is access to dietetic knowledge for this group.
+Therefore, an individual wishing to make a career as dietitian can do so even if heor she is differently-abled.

 Table of Contents for Dietitian